 • In accordance with a drug free workplace, alcohol and drugs are prohibited while participating in program activities and while on organization property.

 *To be eligible for a Public Lands Corps certificate, interns must be between the ages of 18-30, inclusive, at the time the individual begins the term of service.

-To Apply: Please submit an updated resume, cover letter, and three professional references along with the online application at https://azcorps.org/ip-positions .
+To Apply: Please submit an updated resume and cover letter along with the online application at https://corpsnm.org/ip-positions .
 If you have questions, contact CCNM’s Individual Placement Coordinator SamJean Simmons at email@example.com.

-For more information about Arizona Conservation Corps, please visit https://azcorps.org/ .
-Arizona Conservation Corps is a program of Conservation Legacy.
+For more information about Conservation Corps New Mexico, please visit www.corpsnm.org.
+Conservation Corps New Mexico is a program of Conservation Legacy.